zenml-io/zenml/docs/book/user-guide/llmops-guide/llmops-guide.md

 By the end of this guide, you'll have a solid understanding of how to leverage LLMs in your MLOps workflows using ZenML, enabling you to build powerful, scalable, and maintainable LLM-powered applications.
-Let's get started!
+First up, let's take a look at a super simple implementation of the RAG paradigm to get started.

 <figure><img src="https://static.scarf.sh/a.png?x-pxid=f0b4f458-0a54-4fcd-aa95-d5ee424815bc" alt="ZenML Scarf"><figcaption></figcaption></figure>